jelmer/dulwich/CONTRIBUTING.rst

 For this reason, the lower levels in Dulwich treat git-based filenames as bytestrings.
 It is up to the Dulwich API user to encode and decode them if necessary.
-The porcelain may accept unicode strings and convert them to bytestrings as necessary on the fly (using sys.getfilesystemencoding()).
+The porcelain may accept unicode strings and convert them to bytestrings as necessary on the fly (using 'utf-8').

+* on-disk filenames: regular strings
 * git-repository related filenames: bytes
 * object sha1 digests (20 bytes long): bytes
 * object sha1 hexdigests (40 bytes long): str (bytestrings on python2, strings